Shruthirdy/GatorTicketMaster/README.md

 ### 1. Using the Makefile
 The Makefile automates the program’s execution.
 Ensure you are in the `GATORTICKETMASTER` directory and execute the following commands:
+Makefile already has a input file name mentioned, on executing the below commands that input file will be taken into consideration

 ```bash
 make clean    # Cleans up previous compiled files.